By James Guill

 Copywriting for the Web for a wide audience

-More and more freelance writing opportunities occur in the digital realm, as more print publications seem to be closing their doors every year.
+More and more freelance writing opportunities, including copywriting, occur in the digital realm, as more print publications seem to be closing their doors every year.

 Providing copy for an online resource is obviously not as simple as it seems.
 If it were, there would be many more writers on the Web making a living.
 Many writers tend to be very focused in the specific topics they cover, and as such tend to have difficulty finding and retaining work.
 So let’s talk a bit about writing Web copy for a wide audience.